-Now that you’ve discovered that you eat a lot of crap you didn’t even realize ….
+Have you discovered that you eat a lot of crap ….
 It is time to start planning your “lifestyle change” when it comes to food.

-What did I miss the most?
+What will I miss the most?
 What can I live without?
 (Think about your biggest cravings)

 What do I want to keep out of my diet and what do I want to stay in?